 What Is Respite Care?

-Respite care is a temporary care that allows regular caregivers to take a short break, either for a few hours, couple of days or several weeks.
+Respite care is temporary care that allows regular caregivers to take a short break, either for a few hours, a couple of days or several weeks.
 Some people choose to use respite on a weekly or daily basis whilst they work outside of the home or have booked a family holiday, others call in respite care when they need to take care of their own issues, unexpectedly get sick, injured or have another family emergency they need to take care of.

 These short-term breaks allow carers to come back to their caregiving responsibilities feeling refreshed, less stressed and better able to provide good quality care.
 Some families even plan ahead for the move to full-time live-in care by booking a few days of respite care in order to “audition” carers or organisations before they make a decision.

 Respite Care In Aylesbury:

 Like many communities, Aylesbury has several forms of respite care available to family caregivers, from residential respite care and adult day programs to live-in respite care options within your own home.

 Care in the comfort of your own home

 If you or your loved one would prefer to stay at home (like many), live-in respite care provided by Helping Hands can give you a break, whenever you need it.
 Whether it’s support in the morning with dressing and breakfast or a few hours in the afternoon for social time and light housekeeping, Helping Hands’ carers are fully trained for all situations and conditions, all in the comfort of your own home.
 But that’s not all, Helping Hands hand-pick a carer to suit not only your needs, but your hobbies, interests, likes and dislikes, that way you’re perfectly paired up and bound to hit it off!

 A day out for the both of you